 As evidence of the town’s rich history, we can still admire three well preserved jewels: the Basilica of Santa Eufemia, the Baptistery and the Basilica of Santa Maria delle Grazie.

-The Basilica di Santa Eufemia, in particular, holds evidence of fourteen centuries of history: the Roman ambo, the fourteenth century, silver, Venetian altar piece, the marvellous floor mosaic and apse with its Gothic fresco of the Glory of Christ.
-On the south side of the Basilica stands the mediaeval bell tower, topped by the almost three-metre high angel weathervane (l’anzolo), a gift from Venice and now the symbol of the entire community of Grado.
+The Basilica of Santa Eufemia, in particular, holds evidence of fourteen centuries of history: the Roman ambo, the fourteenth century, silver, Venetian altar piece, the marvellous floor mosaic and apse with its Gothic fresco of the Glory of Christ.
+On the south side of the Basilica stands the mediaeval bell tower, topped by the almost three-metre high angel weathervane (in dialect l’anzolo), a gift from Venice and now the symbol of the entire community of Grado.
 Leaving by the west side, you pass through a garden bordered by a long portico, where epigraphs, sarcophagi and sculptures of the Lapidarium have been placed.

+Grado’s second Palaeo-Christian church lies in Campo dei Patriarchi: Santa Maria delle Grazie, with its characteristic, rectangular base and beautiful, twin-level, mosaic floors.
 Restoration has brought to light the Roman remains in Biagio Marin square, which can be enjoyed as you stroll along the alleys of the old town.